 The Modes in the Modern Writing Classroom (Post 2020)

-Contemporary pedagogy no longer favors Declarative/Conceptual Knowledge in the Rhetorical Modes as the main focus for a writing course.
-Rather, thanks to Composition Studies, the focus is now on Collaboration, Editing, Genre, Information Literacy, Invention, Mindset, Organization, Research, Rhetoric, Revision, and Style.
+Contemporary pedagogy no longer favors declarative knowledge in the rhetorical modes as the main focus for a writing course.
+Rather, thanks to Writing Studies, the focus is now on Collaboration.
+Composition, Design, Editing, Genre, Information Literacy, Invention, Organization.
+Mindset, Research, Revision, Rhetoric, Style, and Writing with Sources

 The Rhetorical Modes have not been an important focus of writing instruction since the 1950s for multiple reasons:

 - Following McCrimmon’s Writing With A Purpose, textbook authors moved away from using Modes to organize their textbooks.
 They did so because the focus on categorizing discourse, talking about the belletristic tradition (what is now called current-traditional rhetoric), didn’t help writers actually produce text.

 - The Writing Studies community judged assignments that treated the modes of discourse as full blown genres to be arhetorical, as Engfish (meaningless assignments written without an audience for English classes).
 Instead, it became more commonplace to view modes as textual patterns represented at the paragraph level.

 - For instance, a rhetor who has been asked to recommend software for a client might deploy multiple modes (e.g., description, definition, and comparison and contrast) in order to analyze Microsoft’s Cloud vs Amazon’s Cloud Services.

 - The Writing Studies community became preoccupied with textual production rather than textual analysis.